 Clearly home loan refinancing activity has a strong link to mortgage rates, she said.
 But, the fact that purchase applications have held roughly steady over the past month despite higher mortgage rates is an encouraging sign.

 WEEKLY REFINANCING ACTIVITY PLUNGES

-The Mortgage Bankers seasonally adjusted index of refinancing applications decreased 30.0 percent to 1,482.2, also the lowest level since the week ended November 21 but up 16.8 percent from a year ago.
+The index of refinancing applications decreased 30.0 percent to 1,482.2, also the lowest since the week ended November 21 but up 16.8 percent from a year ago.
 The four-week moving average was down 15.2 percent.

 The U.S. housing market is in the worst downturn since the Great Depression and its impact has rippled through the recession-hit economy, as well as the rest of the world.
 Economists contend that the economy might not emerge from its slump unless the housing market stabilizes.